openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > **Ranged Attacks in Melee**
 >
-> Any time you make a projectile weapon or supernatural attack and there is an enemy within melee reach of you, you have disadvantage 1 on your attack roll.
+> Any time you make a ranged attack (weapon or supernatural) and there is an enemy within melee reach of you, you have disadvantage 1 on your attack roll.
 >
-> **Note:** For supernatural attacks, this penalty does not apply if you are targeting an adjacent enemy, because you would not be making a ranged attack.

 <br><br>